BlogPayroll & Finance

 If you do have this kind of clause you may be able to require the employee to take annual leave or unpaid leave during the time they are not working.
 We recommend that you refer to your individual employment agreements for whether this will apply.

-If you are receiving the Wage Subsidy then you have given a commitment to continue to pay them a minimum of 80% of their normal pay.
+If you are receiving the Wage Subsidy or Leave Support payment then you have given a commitment to continue to try your best to pay them a minimum of 80% of their normal pay.
 There isn’t a clear definition of what normal pay is in the subsidy information.
 The normal pay will either be defined in the employment agreement or must be negotiated in good faith with the employee.
 The normal pay should be in regard to the period prior to COVID-19 and you can view historical pay information for the employee under the pay history tab on the employee record in PayHero or FlexiTime Payroll.

 If you need additional advice about how to pay your staff during the COVID-19 pandemic, please contact our support teams.